damirlazic/COVID-19/README.md

 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->

-# COVID-19 LockDown parameters
+# COVID-19 LockDown possibility

 Final project for the Building AI course

 ## Summary

-Describe briefly in 2-3 sentences what your project is about.
-About 250 characters is a nice length!
+This project's goal is to provide a tool, that would predict COVID-19 LockDown.
+AI-based tool to help people knowing will LockDown put in place and when.
 Building AI course project

 ## Background

 Which problems does your idea solve?
 How common or frequent is this problem?
 What is your personal motivation?
 Why is this topic important or interesting?
+People are confused with a current panemic situation and place measures, don't know when everything will be closed or opened.

 This is how you make a list, if you need one:
-* problem 1
-* problem 2
-* etc.
+* when LockDown will be placed
+* how long it will last
+* when will all be opened again

 ## How is it used?